-- With New Relic Infrastructure, you can use our lightweight Flex tool (recommended, documented below) or, to build a complete Infrastructure on-host integration, see our Integrations SDK.
+- With New Relic infrastructure monitoring, you can use our lightweight Flex tool (recommended, documented below) or, to build a complete on-host integration, see our Integrations SDK.

 - Telemetry (metrics, traces) monitoring solutions: Use our Telemetry SDKs.

 New Relic Flex is an application-agnostic, all-in-one tool that allows you to collect metric data from a wide variety of services.
-It comes bundled with the New Relic Infrastructure agent.
+It comes bundled with our infrastructure agent.
 You can instrument any app that exposes metrics over a standard protocol (HTTP, file, shell) in a standard format (for example, JSON or plain text): you create a YAML config file, start the Infrastructure agent, and your data is reported to New Relic.

 Flex can send event and metric data to New Relic from a wide range of sources.
 Using a simple YAML config file, you can run HTTP/HTTPS requests, run shell commands, and parse file content.
 You can also use standard regex expressions to customize and control the data gathered from those inputs.
 See an example config.

 After collecting and cleaning up the data, you can then query Flex data in New Relic, create custom charts for it, and use that data in your dashboards.

 Flex comes bundled with our infrastructure agent.
 To use Flex, you need:

 - Infrastructure agent version 1.10.7 or higher (update | check version) running on Linux, Windows, or Kubernetes.

 Flex uses our infrastructure agent to execute commands that generate the data you want to report.
 Here's a brief overview of how Flex works to report data: